Destoma/Diamagnetism-from-Maxwells-Equations/diamagnetismFromMaxwellsEquations/README.md

 ## Disclaimer

 This project is currently just a PyCharm project uploaded to Github, and must stay that way for now.
-PyPIC3D's official PyPi release is nonfunctional, and part of the convenience of this project is its manual inclusion into PyCharm.
-Be careful not to install PyPIC3D via any automatic means.
+PyPIC3D's official PyPi release is nonfunctional, and part of the convenience of this project is its manual inclusion into PyCharm under its most recent Github commit (which is functional, of course).
+Be careful not to install PyPIC3D via any automatic means, or else things will break very quickly.

 ## How to Use